-Students and their parents are often confused by certain terms mentioned in the financial aid award letter that they receive.
-Unfortunately, misunderstanding some of the key terms can result in making wrong decisions that can have a long-term impact on their finances.
-Understanding what your financial aid award letter is really saying is important.
+Financial aid award letters often confuse students and their parents, with unfamiliar terms mentioned in the letter.
+Unfortunately, misunderstanding some of the key terms can result in making wrong decisions.
+That can lead to a long-term impact on their finances.
+Understanding what your financial aid award letter is really important.

 Here are a few commonly used words in these letters and what exactly they mean:

-Learning My Student Loan Financial Aid Award Letter
+What Your Financial Aid Award Letter is Saying

-Cost of Attendance – This is the total cost of attending that particular college and includes the tuition fees as well as other school-related expenses such as room and board, textbooks, transportation, and school supplies to name a few.
+Cost of Attendance – A particular college’s total cost of attendance.
+It includes the tuition fees as well as other school-related expenses.
+For example, room and board, textbooks, transportation, and school supplies to name a few.

 Net Costs – This is the total amount you will have to pay after subtracting the awarded scholarships and grants from the total cost of attendance.

-Gift Aid – This includes all the money that you have been offered as a gift and will not have to repay.
+Gift Aid – This includes all the money offered as a gift that you do not need to repay.
 Your total gift aid is calculated by adding up all merit-based scholarship awards that you receive as well as the need-based grants that you receive.

 Estimated Family Contribution – Most students and parents find Estimated Family Contribution or EFC the most confusing term of all.
 The EFC number is an estimate of what the government thinks that a student and their family can contribute towards their education.
 Schools use this EFC number to calculate how much need-based aid you need to go to school.
-This calculation is made based on the information provided on the FAFSA.
+Schools calculate EFC based on the information provided on the FAFSA.